 ARTICLE II – Provisions for Schools

 - Membership: Any elementary and/or middle school within Los Angeles County and surrounding areas may seek to participate in FIYA.
 Schools, including their student athletes, coaches and parents/spectators, are required to adhere to the regulations promulgated herein in order to maintain good standing.
 Failure to adhere to FIYA regulations and policies may result in a school's suspension from participation.
 In addition to participating in FIYA, a school may join as an official FIYA member school.
-The cost of membership is $125 per school for the current school year and entitles the school to membership pricing (and other potential benefits).
+The cost of membership is $150 per school for the current school year and entitles the school to membership pricing (and other potential benefits).
 Membership to FIYA is strictly voluntary.
-DUE TO COVID RESTRICTIONS, FIYA MEMBERSHIP WILL NOT BE AVAILABLE FOR THE START OF THE 2020-21 SCHOOL YEAR.

 - Athletic Program: As part of its mission, FIYA is committed to assisting elementary/middle schools with the formation and development of a strong athletic program.
 FIYA recommends that each school maintain an athletic director or coordinator to handle the administrative aspect involved with youth sports.
 The athletic director should be familiar with the contents of the FIYA Regulations Manual and share important information with its coaches, players and parents.